Arizona ban on mask mandates took away mother’s ‘ability to keep my kids safe’ at school, she says

 “… But if others aren’t masking up also, my not-yet-old-enough-to-be-vaxxed kids can be, will be, & already have been exposed.
 And that’s on you,” she said, tagging the accounts of Ducey and the Arizona Republican Party.

-She said she had opted her children into virtual learning during weeks of highest risk, stopped them from playing sports during the height of the summer and winter surges, canceled birthday parties, and had virtual playdates instead of in-person hangouts.
+She said she had opted her children in to virtual learning during weeks of highest risk, stopped them from playing sports during the height of the summer and winter surges, canceled birthday parties and had virtual playdates instead of in-person hangouts.

-“Why did I do all this?” she said in the tweet thread.
+“Why did I do all this?” she said in the Twitter thread.
 “Because I know how bad this virus can be, what it can do to even healthy individuals.”

 She went on to list long-lasting effects of covid-19, the disease caused by the novel coronavirus, that can affect adults and children — including heart damage, scarred lungs, loss of smell and taste, prolonged cough and shortness of breath.